-In the late '60s, Franklin became one of the biggest international recording stars in all of pop.
+In the late '60s, Franklin became one of the biggest international recording stars in all of Pop.
 Many also saw her as a symbol of Black America itself, reflecting the increased confidence and pride of African-Americans in the decade of the civil rights movements and other triumphs for the Black community.
-The chart statistics are impressive in and of themselves: ten Top Ten hits in a roughly 18-month span between early 1967 and late 1968, for instance, and a steady stream of solid mid-to-large-size hits for the next five years after that.
-Her Atlantic albums were also huge sellers, and far more consistent artistically than those of most soul stars of the era.
-Franklin was able to maintain creative momentum, in part, because of her eclectic choice of material, which encompassed first-class originals and gospel, blues, pop, and rock covers, from the Beatles and Simon & Garfunkel to Sam Cooke and the Drifters.
-She was also a fine, forceful, and somewhat underrated keyboardist.
+The chart statistics are impressive in and of themselves: ten Top Ten hits in a roughly 18-month span between early 1967 and late 1968, and a steady stream of solid mid-to-large-size hits for the next five years after that.
+Her Atlantic albums were also huge sellers, and far more consistent artistically than those of most Soul stars of the era.
+Franklin was able to maintain creative momentum, in part, because of her eclectic choice of material, which encompassed first-class originals and Gospel, Blues, Pop, and Rock covers, from the Beatles and Simon & Garfunkel to Sam Cooke and The Drifters.
+She was also a fine, forceful, and somewhat underrated pianist.

 1998's "A Rose Is Still a Rose" brought lukewarm response from record buyers and critics alike and it took until 2003 for her next effort, "So Damn Happy" to emerge.
 That effort was also a critical and commercial failure, selling just over 100,000 copies.
 After 23 years with Arista, Franklin parted with the company and decided to form Aretha's Records two years later.
 She released a duets compilation album, "Jewels in the Crown: All-Star Duets with the Queen", in 2007.
 The album featured the Fantasia duet, "Put You Up On Game", which reached #41 on the Billboard R&B chart.
 A year later, she issued her first holiday album, "This Christmas, Aretha".
 After initially being released as a Borders exclusive, it was later issued by the DMI label.